elk-audio/elklog/README.md

 ```
 ## License

-ElkLog is licensed under the GNU General Public License v3 (“GPLv3”).
-Commercial licenses are available on request at tech@elk.audio.
+ElkLog is licensed under the MIT License (MIT).
+See the separate LICENSE file for the details.